Krafalski/hfb/README.md

 - Can't find `.price`?
 - `⌘F` will open a find/replace tab at the bottom of Atom and let you look for `.price`
 - `esc` to close the find/replace tab
-- make your changes (we are changing the color of )
+- make your changes (we are changing the color of elements with the class of `price`)
 - `⌘S` -Don't forget to save your file
 - Refresh your browser to see your changes